obvionaoe/ssd/README.md

 * Sincronização (é preciso?)
 * É preciso fazer Pub/Sub (com grpc)
 * Credit bibliotecas usadas
-* Meter poucos zeros e incrementar experimentalmente (Blockchain stuff)
+* Meter poucos zeros e incrementar experimentalmente
 * The architecture must be clearly presented, with the design choices being driven by the functional requirements(presented above).
 It also must present the assumptions made, namelymandated by theoretical and practical limitations.

 ## TODOS